MiG jets for Ukraine: "The lower the number, the less it's a silver bullet," - California18

 First of all, there is a problem with the delivery itself.
 Should Western pilots penetrate Ukrainian airspace with the jets, Russia could see this as NATO’s direct entry into the Ukraine war.
 This is probably one of the reasons why the US government rejected Poland’s first proposal last year.

 Another possibility would be that Ukrainian pilots receive the jets in the NATO countries, put their own badges on them there and then fly them to their home country themselves.
 But that would also be risky from a NATO perspective.
-“That would mean making your territory available to a conflicting party,” military expert Carlo Masala from the Bundeswehr University in Munich told Deutsche Welle.
+“That would mean making your territory available to a party in the conflict,” military expert Carlo Masala from the Bundeswehr University in Munich told DW.
 The most likely is therefore a covert delivery, in which it is not apparent how the planes got into the country in the first place.